New Zealand Blood Service: Processing of blood donations

 Processing involves the separation of blood donations into blood components: red cells, platelets and plasma.
+Other types of donations such as stem cells and tissues are also processed and stored at these sites.

 Accreditation testing of blood donations

 Accreditation testing is centralised in Auckland and Christchurch.
 Accreditation testing of all blood donations involves two distinct processes: blood grouping and screening for infectious markers.

 Blood banks

 Blood banks are the pre-transfusion testing laboratories where blood products are matched to suit each individual patient.
 This includes determining the patient's blood type and matching this with appropriate products.

 Blood banks are always located at hospitals and are often staffed after hours to meet any urgent need for blood.
 NZBS operates six blood banks within hospitals across New Zealand.
 Within the 20 District Health Board (DHB) Blood Bank laboratories also perform pre-transfusion testing in line with defined quality standards.